nikolaPantelic98/market-cruiser/README.md

 * A user can be created (first name, last name, password, email, photo, role, enabled) and a role can be assigned to him.
 * All CRUD operations for Users are enabled.
 * Pagination and Sorting for Users are implemented.
-* Filter Function for Users are implemented.
+* Filter Function for Users is implemented.
 * Table content of the users can be exported & downloaded in CSV, Excel and PDF.
 * Spring Security is implemented.
 * The login page has been created.
 User can now log in and log out.